Creating an Angular Bootstrap

-Back when Angular was first released, it became an instant hit among developers.
+When Angular was first released, it became an instantaneous success among developers.
 It was initially designed by a Google employee for the purpose of making it easier to build web applications for their internal projects.
 This was the birth of Angular JS.

 After the release, Angular JS was incorporated by some of the biggest brands for their web app development.

 But we know that the technologies are ever-evolving, there are new improvements made in every aspect of the technology.
 Angular is a case in point here.

 Angular 6, yet another improved version of Angular, was released by Angular team on 5th May 2018.
 In this tutorial, we will be discussing the highlights of Angular 6, the key features and, much more about Angular.